 - Small school districts are guaranteed to get the same textbooks and complementary materials as larger school systems.

 in Idaho are defined as textbooks and instructional media including software, audio/visual material and internet based instructional material (Section 33-118A, Idaho Code).
 Idaho is a multiple adoption state and adopts a number of materials in a designated subject area from a variety of publishing companies.
 This is consistent with the belief that a variety of materials has value and usefulness to the schools.

 The Curricular Materials Selection Committee, the members of which are appointed by the State Board of Education (SBOE) for a five (5)-year term, has the responsibility of overseeing the adoption process for the state.
-The Executive Secretary of this Committee is an employee of the State Department of Education (SDE) and is a voting member of the committee.
+The Executive Secretary of this Committee is an employee of the Idaho Department of Education and is a voting member of the committee.